heig-vd-dai-course/heig-vd-dai-course-solutions/11-define-an-application-protocol/02-temperature-monitoring-application/README.md

 ## Section 2 - Transport protocol

 The _"Temperature monitoring"_ protocol is a text transport protocol.
 It uses UDP transport protocol as reliability is not a concern for this application.
-The port it uses is the port 7337.

 Every message must be encoded in UTF-8 and delimited by a newline character (`\n`).
 The messages are treated as text messages.

 The emitters do not have to initiate the communication.
-They will send the temperature of the room to the server every few seconds using multicast with the help of UDP and the fire-and-forget pattern.
+They will send the temperature of the room to the server every few seconds using multicast with the help of UDP and the fire-and-forget pattern on the port 7337 and multicast group `230.1.2.3`.

 The server must verify that the room number is valid.